-Saying that the lobster roll is buttery would be an understatement.
+Saying that the lobster roll ($25) is buttery would be an understatement.
 The succulent crustacean meat is devoid of unnecessary fillers, just lightly dressed in tarragon mayo before being piled into a toasted, buttered split top bun.

+The burger does everything in its power to command its $22 price tag.
 The six-ounce patty features house-ground brisket and is seared until it achieves a commendable caramelized exterior.
 It's loaded onto a brioche bun and topped with rasher-style bacon, aged cheddar, white onions, Kozlik's horseradish mustard and house-made pickles.

-The salad boasts a whole 1.25-pound lobster.
+The lobster salad ($30) boasts a whole 1.25-pound lobster.
 It's crowned with the tail tossed in Sterling butter, while the claw meat is mixed in with the greens, cucumber and bitter radish in a Dijon dressing spiked with truffle oil.

 For something less seafood centric, the kale caesar ($16) must be one of the better renditions of this dish in the city.
 Double smoked bacon and anchovy really enhance the flavour profile.
 Add jumbo shrimp ($4.25), chicken ($7) or a lobster tail ($19) to take it to the next-level.